 • Dr Jenny Te Pā Daniel, Public Theologian, Educational consultant

-• Professor Paul Morris, Religious Studies, Victoria University of Wellington
+• Professor Paul Morris, Religious Studies, Victoria University

 • Professor Douglas Pratt, Studies in Religion, University of Waikato